Catnip-Govenment-Module/government-catnip/db_table.md

 The district's name

 ### districtTH
-The name of the district in Thai
+The name of the district in Thai language

 ### province
 The province's name

 ### provinceTH
-The name of the province in Thai
+The name of the province in Thai language

 ### region
 The region's name